cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 #### Sign language interpreters

 Why do you need sign language interpreters if you have captions?
 First, captions are only available for talks.
 But what if the attendee wants to ask a question?
-Besides, most people go to conferences to network not purely to hear talks they can watch on YouTube later.
-But even during sessions, interpreters are important.
+Besides, most people go to conferences to network, not purely to hear talks they can watch on YouTube later.
+In fact, networking is where interpreters are most valuable (provided you have captions on screen).
+Learn more about the importance of networking for deaf/hoh below.

+It will be extremely difficult—if not impossible—to find interpreters who can interpret sessions accurately at highly technical conferences such as KubeCon.
+We recommend providing an accurate captions tool displayed on the screen while focusing interpreter support on Q&A and networking.

+However, some deaf signing members strongly favor interpreters at sessions.
 Here's one account from one of our members:

 > "ASL is my first (natural) language, and if I have the choice, I will always choose interpreters over captions.
 Relying only on captions often leads to a cognitive overload for me.
 Words are conveyed, but I'm trying to process the information while looking at the speaker, which can be draining and hard.
 Good interpreters capture the spirit of the speaker and help me feel more engaged.
 I have been in meetings where only captions were available, meetings where there were interpreters present without captions, and both.
 Personally, I like having both because I can catch some technical words while feeling more engaged with the speaker."